Harrisonaw03/Solar-Tracker-Control-Simulation/README.md

 "All_Scenario_Signals.mat" contains six position signals for regular interval locations and their irradiances.

 Open and Run "Irradiance__.slx" to observe the controller actions based on the "All_Scenario_Signals.mat" signals.

+Open and read "00_Submission - Abridged.pdf" for an exciting adventure.